RyanWillDev/interview-prep/Front-end-Developer-Interview-Questions/FEDIQAnswers.md

 * Which version control systems are you familiar with?
   * **I have a working knowledge of Git and Github.
 On every project I work on I try to emulate the Github workflow as best I can, while working by myself.
 This includes creating branches for new features, submitting pull requests, and entering all the changes I want to make as issues.**
 * Can you describe your workflow when you create a web page?
+  * **It would depend on the scale of the project.
+If I am just making a one of landing page, I would use HTML, CSS or Sass, and vanilla JavaScript.
+If the project called for a SPA, I would bring in complexities as they became necessary.**
 * If you have 5 different stylesheets, how would you best integrate them into the site?
 * Can you describe the difference between progressive enhancement and graceful degradation?
 * How would you optimize a website's assets/resources?